slogan621/tscharts/consent/README.md

   * **Code:** 400 BAD REQUEST<br />
   * **Code:** 404 NOT FOUND<br />
   * **Code:** 500 SERVER ERROR

+`Get a consent information with a consent id that doesn't exists returns a NotFound Error`
 * **Example:**

 ```